 Dr Paul Roblin

 Paul served as CEO of BBOLMC for 14 years until he retired in 2018.
 Until 2004 he had been the Executive Partner at Summertown Health Centre in Oxford for 20 years and after withdrawing from the partnership, he was a Locum GP for a further 13 years.
-Paul was elected to the Board in 2017 and will retire at the AGM in September 2020.
+Paul was elected to the Board in 2017 and re-elected at the AGM in September 2020.